 - UNM’s American Indian Student Services High School Junior and Senior days.

 In addition to the Travel Ambassadors program, the Law School has engaged in a number of other outreach and recruitment activities designed to attract diverse students interested in social justice work on behalf of the vulnerable children, families, and communities.
-For example, UNM Law staff and students attended or presented at:
+For example, UNM Law staff and students participated in:

 - Pre-Law Summer Institute’s 50th Anniversary Celebration;